Winged Foot Golf Club: The Best 36 Hole Golf Club in the World?

-While I’m sure there are elements of this at times (there are at any golf club), the experience I had both times was much more laid back and down to earth than I expected.
+While I’m sure there are elements of this at times (there are at any golf club), the experience I had on both occasions was much more laid back and down to earth than I expected.

 The members I interacted with were very welcoming, quick to share about the history of the Club, and after our round at the West this past summer, I even had a nice woman come up to me while we were eating out on the patio to say “Hey, Breaking Eighty!”

-It appears I’m generally only recognized at the most exclusive of golf courses, as the last time I remember this happening was on the first teebox at Maidstone.
+It appears I’m generally only recognized at the most exclusive of golfing establishments (said in a pretentious voice), as the last time I remember this happening was on the first teebox at Maidstone.